What the MRI Measures #

 The Machine Relations Index monitors how answer engines select sources when they respond to commercial research questions.
-It captures every root domain cited across a monitored B2B buyer-query set, classifies each domain by its source function, and tracks citation behavior across five answer engines over a rolling observation window.
+It captures every root domain cited across a monitored set of B2B buyer-intent queries, classifies each domain by its source function, and tracks citation behavior across six answer engines over a rolling observation window.

 The MRI is not a ranking of brands or a quality score.
 It is a behavioral map of the source layer that machines use when they construct answers to buyer-intent queries.
 A domain appears in the MRI because at least one engine cited it in at least one observed query — nothing more.